Climb aboard the Lapland Express steam train for a fun Christmas experience with Santa, Mrs Claus and their elves.

 Do you have wheelchair access?

 We have wheelchair access into the main station building, as well as wheelchair friendly carriages with double-doors, and accessible toilets at Downpatrick Station building.
 Please ask a member of staff for help into the carriages, as a ramp will need to be used.
-Special arrangements will need to be made at Santa’s Workshop as it is not possible for a wheelchair to pass along the train; again, please tell our staff and we’ll do our best to make the journey easy for you.
+If you let us know your requirements in advance, we can try to arrange the best possible seats on the train for you.

 Are the Santa trains running during the week?